 What animals need worlwide more than anything is a sane human culture and “Only with an integrative, holistic & thoughtful approach to all oppression & hierarchy can we hope to build a different society” (Torres).
 Therefore my next steps from when I’m able to organise again (this September) will be to build the connections between permaculture & community organising and the animal rights movement.

 I am also working with the Vegan Organic Network to spread the alternatives to animal farming and the ways we can manage horticultural systems without depending on fertility from abused & enslaved animals.

 None of the above would be possible without the strength I gain from the earth-centred spirituality I practice in everyday life.
 Brought up a pagan of sorts, going to camps, connecting with the land and more are second nature to me.
 While there are debates within permaculture circles, such as this permaculture & metaphysics article, I cannot help but feel congruent with the statement, “Permaculture minus spirituality represents a mindset not that divorced from mainstream industrial agriculture.”
 Having studied environmental science, I know the value of some reductionist approaches, but I have also soon learned the limitations.
-For me, the earth is alive & all beings are sacred.
-Remembering this & honouring this in daily life is what spirituality gives to me.
+For me, the earth is alive and all beings are sacred.
+Remembering this and honouring this in daily life is what spirituality gives to me.

 As John Stowe describes, in order to take strong, directed actions we need to be able to access the focus, clarity and sense of purpose that will make those actions effective, and these come from a place of deep personal alignment.
 Craft work for me is about staying focused & directed, not just for personal yields but for work in service of the land & our communities.